-Any time you have a thought you want to come back to during the process, peg it on the line or pile it on your machine for later finishing up (and regrouping for another cycle?)
+Any time you have a thought you want to come back to during the process, peg it on the line or pile it on your machine for later what's the plan to build capacity in yourself and others? skills? time? tools?